One-child policy: Abolition

-In October 2015, the Chinese news agency Xinhua announced plans of the government to abolish the one-child policy, now allowing all families to have two children, citing from a communiqué issued by the CPC "to improve the balanced development of population" – an apparent reference to the country's female-to-male sex ratio – and to deal with an aging population.
+In October 2015, the Chinese news agency Xinhua announced the government's plans to abolish the one-child policy, now allowing all families to have two children, citing a communiqué issued by the CCP "to improve the balanced development of population" – an apparent reference to the country's female-to-male sex ratio – and to deal with an aging population.
 The new law took effect on 1 January 2016 after it was passed in the Standing Committee of the National People's Congress on 27 December 2015.

-As recently as 31 May 2021, China's government has relaxed restrictions even more allowing women up to three children.
-This change was brought about mainly due to the declining birth rate and population growth.
-Although the Chinese government is trying to spark new growth in the population, some experts don't think it will be enough.
-Many are calling for the government to stop the child limits all together even though most women and couples have already adopted the idea that one child is enough and to have more is not in their best interest.
-Because of this new belief the population growth chart is likely to keep declining, and that could have tragic repercussions for China in the coming decades.
-All restrictions were lifted on 26 July 2021, hence allowing Chinese couples to have any number of children.

 The rationale for the abolition was summarized by former Wall Street Journal reporter Mei Fong: "The reason China is doing this right now is because they have too many men, too many old people, and too few young people.
 They have this huge crushing demographic crisis as a result of the one-child policy.
 And if people don't start having more children, they're going to have a vastly diminished workforce to support a huge aging population."
 China's ratio is about five working adults to one retiree; the huge retiree community must be supported, and that will dampen future growth, according to Fong.